Lightstreamer/Lightstreamer-example-StockList-client-smarttv/README.md

-# Lightstreamer StockList Demo Client for Samsung Smart TV in JavaScript #
+# Lightstreamer - Basic Stock-List Demo - Samsung Smart TV Client #

 This demo shows how to use the <b>Lightstreamer JavaScript Client library</b> and the the <b>Samsung Smart TV SDK</b> to create a simple streaming-enabled application.